daajoe/mccompetition.org/2025/submission.md

 ### Emailing your System Description Document

-After you have submitted the final version of your solver, send an email to the organizers (mcw at modelcounting.org) containing your system description document (see General Rules for more information).
+After you have submitted the final version of your solver, send an email to the organizers (mcw at modelcounting.org) containing your system description document.